TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Internationalization/Introduction/Index.rst

   Note that having several :code:`<file>` elements in the same XLIFF document is not supported by the TYPO3 CMS Core.

-  Keep in mind that the default language is always considered to be english, even when you have changed your typo3 backend to another language, so source-language must always be source-language="en".
+  Keep in mind that the default language is always considered to be english, even when you have changed your typo3 backend to another language, so source-language must always be `source-language="en"`.

   Keep in mind that the default language is always considered to be english, even when you have changed your typo3 backend to another language, so